dmawardi/laravel-blog/README.md

     ```bash
     # To make a controller
     php artisan make:controller PagesController
+    # To make a component (blade file) and also a controller
+    php artisan make:controller CategoryDropdown
     # To make a model
     php artisan make:model Post
     # To make a migration